Rezoning Markel Open Space

 Possible Key Issues: Currently, there are no key issues identified.

-Public Engagement
+Public Engagement Summary

 Project Overview

-The proposed land use application pertains to an approximately 26 acre parcel owned by the City and County of Broomfield as depicted in the aerial photograph on this page.
+The land use application pertains to an approximately 26-acre parcel owned by the City and County of Broomfield as depicted in the aerial photograph on this page.
 A future land use application is anticipated to propose the same rezoning and map amendment on an approximately 6-acre, adjacent property currently owned by the Markel Family.
-Broomfield intends to purchase this property and would pursue the land use changes following purchase of the property.
+Broomfield intends to purchase this property (located to the northeast) and would pursue the land use changes following purchase of the property.
 The larger, Broomfield-owned property currently contains a small pond area lined with tall cottonwood trees.
 The smaller, privately-owned property to the northeast contains a plugged and abandoned well head.
 Both properties are addressed in the Markel Open Space Plan recently completed by the Open Space and Trails Department and Capital Improvements Division which includes trails and seating areas throughout the site for public use.
 The Broomfield City Council approved this Plan on December 12, 2023.
 There are no changes proposed to this recently approved Markel Open Space Plan.
 For more information on this approved plan, please visit the Broomfield Voice project page.

 Background on the Open Space District